marq24/ha-goecharger-api2/README.md

 __Please note: in order to be able to enable 'Use PV surplus' in the go-eCharger Application you must also configure the "Flexibler Energietarif" [specify "Preisgrenze", "Country", "Anbieter", "Tarif" and so on] even though the "Flexibler Energietarif" switch is "OFF"__ Probably a bug in the go-echarger software?

+### Service fields explained

+#### pgrid [**required**]
+The power in WATT you're currently consuming from the grid (positive value) or you are exporting to the grid (negative value).
+So when `pgrid` value is negative, the go-eCharger have the information that there is power available that can be used to charge your car.

+So once the value is negative, the go-eCharger might use the available power to start  charging your car (instead of exporting power to the grid).

+#### ppv [_optional_]
+The power in WATT your PV system currently generating - this value must be positive.
+#### pakku [_optional_]
+The power in WATT your home-battery currently providing (positive - discharge - power from the battery to your home) or consuming (negative - charge - power form grid/PV to your battery).

+With other words, `pAkku` is expected to be negative when the home battery is charging (consume power) and positive when it's currently discharging (provide power).

 ### Example automation

 Please note that this example is for a for SENEC.Home System - if you are using 'my' SENEC.Home Integration you can use the code below 1:1 - in any other case: __You must adjust/replace the sensor identifiers!!!__.
 So if you are not a SENEC.Home user please replace the following:

 - `sensor.senec_grid_state_power` with the entity that provide the information in WATT you're currently consuming from the grid (positive value) or you are exporting to the grid (negative value).
 Once the value is negative the go-eCharger might use the available power to start with charging your car.

-- _optional_ `sensor.senec_solar_generated_power` with the entity that provided the total power generation by your PV (in WATT)
+- `sensor.senec_solar_generated_power` with the entity that provided the total power generation by your PV (in WATT)

-- _optional_ `sensor.senec_battery_state_power` with the entity that provided the power in WATT currently will be used to charge an additional battery (positive value) or will be consumed from the battery (negative value).
+- `sensor.senec_battery_state_power` with the entity that provided the power in WATT currently will be used to charge an additional battery (negative value) or will be consumed from the battery (positive value).

 ```
 alias: go-e PV surplus charging brigde